 With an iconic skyline, historical buildings and known as being a cultural centre of innovation, Shanghai is a financial and commercial hub booming in rich history blended with modern day development.

-Along with academics and partner institutions, Westminster alumni have teamed up to offer students a unique opportunity to experience the professional environment, history and culture of Shanghai.
+Westminster alumni and academics have teamed up with our network partners to offer students a unique opportunity to experience the professional environment, history and culture of Shanghai.

 About the programme

 Saturday 18 April – Sunday 26 April 2020, 9 days (inclusive of travel).

 - you must be available for the whole period of time, be in possession of a valid passport with at least six months of remaining validity from when you enter China and have two blank visa pages.